tetratelabs/zta-demo-2022/ngac/README.md

 $ kubectl apply -f ../config/ngac-policy.yaml
 ```

-Similar to the OIDC policy, iIf you inspect [the policy](../config/ngac-policy.yaml) file you'll see
+Similar to the OIDC policy, if you inspect [the policy](../config/ngac-policy.yaml) file you'll see
 that it applies to the `vulnerable` app and that it uses a `CUSTOM` target that delegates to the
 `ngac-grpc` provider.

 ## Group based access control

+Before starting, make sure you logout by going to the `/logout` path so you get a new token with the claims
+we just created.

 After deploying the NGAC enforcer, you'll see that you still have access to the application.
 If
 you open the browser and go to the app, you'll see something like: